-Once you have registered, return to the home page and click on Build an Extract.
+Once you have registered, return to the home page and click on "Get Data" in the cetner of the screen.
 From there, you will have the opportunity to specify the sample for your extract; define and select time use variables; select personal and household characteristic variables; and request your extract.

 - ATUS respondents

 - ATUS respondents and members of their households

 - ATUS respondents and ATUS nonrespondents

 - ATUS respondents, ATUS nonrespondents, and members of their households